mckennapsean/dissertation/content/05-security.md

 - _Network Graphs:_ The analyst was unconvinced that the graphs could show meaningful insights at scale with each node representing a single IP address.
 Furthermore, the layout algorithm confused the analyst since it positioned each IP address at a location that was not meaningful to the analyst.
 - _Maps:_ In contrast to the network graph sketches, the map representations garnered positive feedback from the analyst, in particular the cartograms due to their novelty.
 - _Aggregated Charts:_ These charts concerned the analyst because the finest level of detail was not available.
-We also included one data sketch to show a 3D data chart, which seemed to entice the analyst despite our continued warnings about the usability challenges of 3D for cyber security visualization [@Komlodi2005].
+We also included one data sketch to show a 3D data chart, which seemed to entice the analyst despite our continued warnings about the usability challenges of 3D for cybersecurity visualization [@Komlodi2005].
 More unique kinds of visualization, such as parallel coordinates and treemaps, confused the analyst on first glance and required further explanation.
 After explanation, the analyst commented that parallel coordinates seemed promising for exploring multidimensional data, whereas the treemaps, which showed the IP address hierarchy, seemed less useful.
 - _Time:_ These sketches were discussed in less detail; however, the analyst stated that the timestamp was one of the least important data fields to him.

-After reviewing the analyst's feedback, we synthesized several considerations for cyber security dashboard design:
+After reviewing the analyst's feedback, we synthesized several considerations for cybersecurity dashboard design:

 - Complex 3D graphics and interactions can be perceptually misleading and distract from the visual representation.
 - Certain visual encodings, such as parallel coordinates and treemaps, may require significant explanation and should generally not be used in a dashboard.